Saadi Yacef

-Saadi Yacef (ياسف سعدي; 20 January 1928 – 10 September 2021) was an Algerian independence fighter, serving as a leader of the National Liberation Front during his country's war of independence.
+Saâdi Yacef (ياسف سعدي; 20 January 1928 – 10 September 2021) was an Algerian revolutionary, politician and actor.
+A prominent figure during the Algerian War, he served as a leader of the National Liberation Front.
 He was a Senator in Algeria's Council of the Nation until his death.

 Biography

 Yacef was born in Algiers.
-The son of parents from the Algerian region of Kabylia, he started his working life as an apprentice baker.
-In 1945, he joined the Parti du Peuple Algérien, a nationalist party which the French authorities soon outlawed, after which it was reconstituted as the Mouvement pour le Triomphe des Libertes Democratiques (MTLD).
+He was born in the bustling Casbah district of Algiers on 20 January 1928, to illiterate ethnic Berber parents.
+His parents spoke Berber rather than French or Arabic.
+The son of parents from the Algerian region of Kabylia, he started his working life at age of 14 as an apprentice baker.
+In 1945, at age of 17, he joined the Parti du Peuple Algérien, a nationalist party which the French authorities soon outlawed, after which it was reconstituted as the Mouvement pour le Triomphe des Libertes Democratiques (MTLD).
 From 1947 to 1949, Yacef served in the MTLD's paramilitary wing, the Organisation Secrete.
 After the OS was broken up, Yacef moved to France and lived there until 1952, when he returned to Algeria to work again as a baker.

 Yacef joined the FLN at the start of the Algerian War in 1954.
 By May 1956, he was the FLN's military chief of the Zone Autonome d'Alger (Autonomous Zone of Algiers), making him one of the leaders on the Algerian side in the Battle of Algiers.
 He was captured by French troops on 24 September 1957 and eventually sentenced to death.
 General Paul Aussaresses later asserted that while in custody, Yacef betrayed the FLN and the Algerian cause by providing the French army with the location of Ali la Pointe, another leading FLN commander.
 Yacef denied it, and historian Darius Rejali considers the accusation as highly suspect.
 He was ultimately pardoned by the French government after Charles de Gaulle's 1958 return to power.